Respond to domestic and family violence

 - how to report domestic and family violence.

-If you need advice to support a fellow Queensland Government employee who is experiencing domestic and family violence, please refer to the Public Service Commission's support for employees section on this website.
+If you need advice to support a fellow Queensland Government employee who is experiencing domestic and family violence, please refer to the Public Sector Commission's support for employees section on this website.

-Further information about Queensland Government violence prevention policies can be found on the Department of Child Safety, Youth and Women website.
+Further information about Queensland Government violence prevention policies can be found on the Department of Justice and Attorney-General website.
 This includes information about:

 - the Domestic and Family Violence Protection Act 2012